-In the Initiation Notice, the Department indicated that, in the event that we would limit the respondents selected for individual examination in accordance with section 777A(c)(2) of the Tariff Act of 1930, as amended (the Act), we would select mandatory respondents for individual examination based upon U.S. Customs and Border Protection (CBP) entry data.4 In April 2016, we received comments on the issue of respondent selection from two potential respondents, the Liberty Group (comprised of Devi Marine Food Exports (P) Ltd., Universal Cold Storage (P) Ltd., Kader Exports (P) Ltd., Liberty Frozen Foods (P) Ltd., Premier Marine Products (P) Ltd., and Kader Investment & Trading Company (P) Ltd.) (collectively, Liberty Group), and Falcon Marine Exports Limited/K.R.
-Enterprises (collectively, Falcon).5
+In the Initiation Notice, Commerce indicated that, in the event that we limited the respondents selected for individual examination in accordance with section 777A(c)(2) of the Act, we would select mandatory respondents for individual examination based upon U.S. Customs and Border Protection (CBP) entry data.
+In April 2017, we received comments on the issue of respondent selection from the petitioner and two potential respondents, Devi (comprised of Devi Fisheries Limited (Devi Fisheries), Satya Seafoods Private Limited (Satya), and Usha Seafoods (Usha)), and the Liberty Group (comprised of Devi Marine Food Exports (P) Ltd., Universal Cold Storage (P) Ltd., Kader Exports (P) Ltd., Liberty Frozen Foods (P) Ltd., Premier Marine Products (P) Ltd., Kader Investment & Trading Company (P) Ltd., and Liberty Oil Mills).

-Also in April 2016, after considering the large number of potential producers/exporters involved in this administrative review, and the resources available to the Department, we determined that it was not practicable to examine all exporters/producers of subject merchandise for which a review was requested.6 As a result, pursuant to section 777A(c)(2)(B) of the Act, we determined that we could reasonably individually examine only the two largest producers/exporters accounting for the largest volume of shrimp from India by volume during the POR (i.e., Falcon and the Liberty Group).7 Accordingly, we issued the AD questionnaire to these companies.
+In June 2017, after considering the large number of potential producers/exporters involved in this administrative review, and the resources available to Commerce, we determined that it was not practicable to examine all exporters/producers of subject merchandise for which a review was requested.
+As a result, pursuant to section 777A(c)(2)(B) of the Act, we determined that we